How to Meal Prep in an Hour (Even If You Hate Meal Prep)

 Tips for Staying on Track (Without Overwhelm)

-• Start small: Prep just 2–3 meals at first
+• Start small : Prep just 2–3 meals at first

-• Pick recipes you’d actually eat cold: You won’t always reheat
+• Pick recipes you’d actually eat cold : You won’t always reheat

-• Get over "perfect": Done is better than fancy
+• Get over "perfect" : Done is better than fancy

-• Have emergency backups: Keep protein shakes, jerky, frozen meals, or protein bars around
+• Have emergency backups : Keep protein shakes, jerky, frozen meals, or protein bars around

 Final Thoughts: You Don’t Hate Meal Prep — You Hate Being Hungry Without a Plan

 Meal prep isn't about eating like a bodybuilder.
 It's about having something ready when your brain says "just order something."
+If you want to:

 • Save time